tarsislima/ArangoDB-PHP-AQL-Generator/README.md

 AQL Generator For ArangoDb-PHP   [Alfa]

-This is a experimental builder to generate Aql Query Strings and is in alfa.
+This is a experimental builder to generate Aql Query Strings and is in alfa version.

 ### What is this repository for? ###

 * Quick summary
-* Version 1.1
+* Version 1.1a

 ### Important ###